 Unbounded Days 2020 included some 30 courses, ranging from 3 to 5 days in length.
 A sampling includes: Discover Catalina: Catalina Island Marine Institute, Canyoneering in Zion, Research with Drones: The Role of Technology in Biology and Conservation, LA Film, Tech Challenge, Investing in the 21st Century, and more.

 Field study is embraced across every department and discipline at Webb.
 In a given year, 30 or more field excursions take students from working in a biological field station to hunting history in a cultural archive–allowing students to apply what they are learning in real-life experiences.
 Recent programs have included The Huntington Library, Los Angeles Philharmonic, NASA Jet Propulsion Laboratory and more.

-Our Trips Program, which offers domestic and international trips during school breaks and in the summer.
+Our Trips Program offers domestic and international trips during school breaks and in the summer.
 Our goal with these trips is to provide student travelers with defining experiences that help them expand their world views.
 Our trips promote unbounded thinking, global fluency, and global citizenship through field study, cultural exploration, language immersion, and community service.
 Trips are announced each fall and, unless specified, open to the entire Webb community.
 Recent trips have included Spain, France and Costa Rica.

 Symposium Days are unique to Webb.
 They provide an opportunity to explore and celebrate intellectual curiosity beyond the classroom.
 By providing a forum for students and teachers to engage with new ideas that go beyond the traditional curriculum, we foster unbounded thinking across disciplines.